Top 5 Must-Do Activities in Christchurch

 The only diagonal streets in the city centre make great places to eat and drink.

 Victoria Street boasts a number of places that make great options any time of day.
-Get your coffee fix at Black and White Coffee Cartel, try Little High Eatery for a new favourite, and let Mexicano’s moreish menu speak for itself.
+Get your coffee fix at Black and White Coffee Cartel, discover the speakeasy hidden behind a drycleaner's, and let Mexicano’s moreish menu speak for itself.

 Even those seeking something a little more upmarket have options here: King of Snake, Louis Champagne and Oyster Bar, and Saggio di Vino have some particularly fine dining for those ‘treat yourself’ days.